 Department: Improvement

-Project Number and Title: Asphalt Repairs 12-SCH-001
+Project Number and Title: Asphalt Repairs; 12-SCH-001

-Asphalt pavement replacement and/or repaving due to alligatoring/cracking and years of usage.
+Division wide asphalt pavement replacement and/or repaving due to alligatoring/cracking and years of usage.
 The City has assisted in maintenance of the lots by assisting with repairs.